Strong solutions to a modified Michelson-Sivashinsky equation: Proof of Theorem

 Finally, define

-Now, $\delta_0$ will be chosen small enough such that the dissipative term alone will balance the local instabilities arising from the nonlocal part for $\xi\in(0,\delta_0]$, while the time dependent part of the modulus will balance those instabilities away from $\delta_0$.
+and note that $\Omega$ satisfies the hypothesis of Proposition \ref{brkthruscen}.
+Now, $\delta_0$ will be chosen small enough such that the dissipative term alone will balance the local instabilities arising from the nonlocal part for $\xi\in(0,\delta_0]$, while the time-dependent part of $\Omega$ will balance those instabilities away from $\delta_0$.
 To see this, as $\omega$ is concave, we have $\omega_B'(\xi)\leq B$, and so

 and as $\displaystyle{\lim_{\xi\rightarrow0^+}\omega_B''(\xi)=-\infty}$, one can choose a $\delta_0=\delta_0(B,\nu,\alpha,\mu,d)>0$ such that

 whenever $\xi\in(0,\delta_0]$.
 A straightforward calculation yields that